Felipe has been working in the Nursery and Garden center for many years and bring extensive knowledge to trees, plants, and landscape design.

 An Excellent Shade Tree for a Small Landscape (And Large Landscapes, Too!)

-In the United States, and throughout our area, Chinese Elm is often found in yards as a patio tree or sun screen.
-It can grow up to 60 feet tall, with a vase-like shape and a spreading, weeping branch habit that can create a comfortable spot outdoors, even when the sun is on full-force.
+In the United States, and throughout our area, Chinese Elm is often found in yards as a patio tree or sunscreen.
+It can grow up to 60 feet tall, with a vase-like shape and a spreading, weeping branch habit that can create a comfortable spot outdoors, even when the sun is in full force.
 Of course, this tree grows fast.
 However, buying a big specimen tree is your best bet to take advantage of all its incredible characteristics.
 You see, when appropriately placed around the home, a big specimen can block out the sunlight that hits the house, which can help lower the inside room temperatures!
 Be sure to speak with one of our design specialists, and we will be glad to show you how!

 A Tree that Creates Life-long Memories